-During or since the end of the financial year the Company has not issued any Shares as a result of the exercise of Options.
+Since the end of the financial year the Company issued 4,000 Shares as a result of the exercise of Options.

 Indemnification and insurance of Directors and Officers

 The Company has agreed to indemnify all the directors and executive officers against all liabilities to another person (other than the Company or related body corporate) that may arise from their position as officers of the Company and its controlled entities, except where the liability arises out of conduct involving a lack of good faith.
 The agreement stipulates that the Company will meet the full amount of any such liabilities, including costs and expenses.